Diving and Snorkelling

 German and British Fort

-There is an unlisted military fort on the southern end of the peninsula, built by the Germans and later used by the British.
-At one time a submarine loop was set up at the fort to detect the Japanese, as well as a scout plane carrying submarines.
+There is an unlisted military fort on the southern end of the peninsula, built by the Germans (WWI) and later used by the British (WWII) when a submarine loop was set up at the fort to detect the Japanese, as well as a scout plane carrying submarines.
 Read more about the fort here

 The Amboni caves, between Tanga and Fish Eagle Point, are the most extensive limestone caves in East Africa and one Tanzania’s natural marvels.
 Sadly there is little official support for them, but they are well worth a visit.
 Read more about them here.